voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 Allows setting environment variables for the gunicorn service.
 Accepts a hash of 'key': 'value' pairs.
-Default: false

 Default value: `false`